 Even with all those strategies, and even when allowing for many inches of headspace, some readers still had trouble with glass jars breaking.
 One theory is that, particularly with quick-freezing appliances, that top layer of liquid/food freezes solid like a pond.
 Then the remaining liquid below exerts too much outward pressure on the sides of the jar, causing breaks.

 Freeze glass jars of food laying down.

-The increased surface area, reduction of pressure on any “shoulder” area and the fact that laying down even expands the headroom in a way create a triple line of defense against even the fastest freezing, uber coldest freezer.
+The increased surface area, reduction of pressure on any “shoulder” area, and the fact that laying down even expands the headroom create a triple line of defense against even the fastest freezing, uber coldest freezer.

-Ah, now my work to protect your homemade stocks, soups and other goodies from freezer-crack-itis is accomplished, and I can return to my regular duties of scaring the wits out of you with research on why everything in the world is going to hurt your family.
+Ah, now my work to protect your homemade stocks, soups, and other goodies from freezer-crack-itis is accomplished.
+I can return to my regular duties of scaring the wits out of you with research on why everything in the world is going to hurt your family.

 How many glass jars would you guess you have broken in the freezer?